prateekbashista/ESE-5190-Documents/LAB2B_lab10/lab10.md

 2) This user defined function containes the pio enabled board from the previous.
 3) Now , along with rest of the board, the "g" key press invokes the board mode, which gave the control to the custom board leds and buttons.

+The final frames of our long video[:)] show the board integration that was implemented in the pio sequencer.
+As can be seen, in the end, the button on board is pressed and since the blue player only pressed the button, the blue led is switched on.

 https://user-images.githubusercontent.com/23244847/202836363-34abac39-badf-4c25-af66-c7bf7e74779a.mp4